Fans criticize Beyoncé for shirt calling Native Americans 'the enemies of peace'

 “We romanticize the Western frontier,” he said.
 “The early stories that talked about the Buffalo Soldiers were impacted by a lot of those factors.
 So you really didn’t see a changing in that narrative until recently.”

-There has often been a lack of diverse voices discussing the way Buffalo Soldiers history is framed, said Michelle Tovar, the museum's director of education.
+There has often been a lack of diverse voices discussing how the history of the Buffalo Soldiers is framed, said Michelle Tovar, the museum's director of education.
 The current political climate has put enormous pressure on schools, including those in Texas, to avoid honest discussions about American history, she said.

 Beyoncé's recent album “Act II: Cowboy Carter” has played on a kind of American iconography, which many see as her way of subverting the country music genre's adjacency to whiteness and reclaiming the cowboy aesthetic for Black Americans.
 Last year, she became the first Black woman ever to top Billboard's country music chart, and “Cowboy Carter” won her the top prize at the 2025 Grammy Awards, album of the year.